xhoni01/To-do-app-react/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Creating a simple to do app with react

 ## Available Scripts